Creating an Inclusive Workplace for Transgender Employees

 Ecker had a client with one such case.
 The woman came to Ecker after requesting training from management after she noticed her colleagues not only didn’t know how to communicate with her but also how to interact with transgender customers.
 “The employer said the trans woman should be the one to provide the training,” Ecker says.
 “The onus should not be on the employee.
 It starts at the top.
 Ownership and management need to make it clear that LGBTQ+ new employees are welcome and promulgate policy in writing.”

-When it comes to inclusive policy-making, employers should consider, for example, individuals who might be transitioning.
+When it comes to inclusive policy-making, employers should consider transitioning employees.
 “Certain individuals who are transitioning undergo permanent hair removal, but before that can happen, they need to grow out their beards,” Ecker says.
 “People generally don’t want to be at work during that time, so giving FMLA, PTO, or sick leave for situations like that would certainly be a welcoming policy.”
 Dress codes should be considered in a trans-inclusive way to meet employee needs, she adds.

 “There really needs to be cooperation with the employee to identify not only how but the timeframe of when they’d like the news announced,” she says.
 “This should be a coordinated effort and not something the employer imposes on the employee.”
 It’s crucial the relationship extends to human resources as well, Ecker adds.